Chart Color Schemes

 Frequently Asked Questions - Households

-In Lake Gardens, residents aged 15 and above have a notable educational advantage with 34.7% holding university qualifications, compared to 21.7% in the Rest of Vic. and 24.6% in the SA4 region.
-Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (9.0%) and graduate diplomas (5.2%).
-Vocational credentials are also prevalent, with 27.9% of residents holding such qualifications - advanced diplomas (12.2%) and certificates (15.7%).
-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+Levels of educational qualification in the suburb of Lake Gardens are well above broader averages, with 34.7% of individuals aged 15+ holding a university degree, compared to 21.7% in the Rest of Vic. and 24.6% in the local SA4 region.
+This high concentration of degrees positions the area well for opportunities in knowledge industries.
+Bachelor degrees are the most common qualification at 20.5%, followed by postgraduate degrees (9.0%) and graduate diplomas (5.2%).
+Vocational and technical training is also highly represented, with 27.9% of residents aged 15+ possessing vocational qualifications, consisting of advanced diplomas (12.2%) and certificates (15.7%).

 Frequently Asked Questions - Education